bodrick/awesome/TOPICS.md

 *   [prompt-engineering/click-prompt](https://github.com/prompt-engineering/click-prompt) - ClickPrompt - Streamline your prompt design, with ClickPrompt, you can easily view, share, and run these prompts with just one click.
 ClickPrompt 用于一键轻松查看、分享和执行您的 Prompt。
 *   [dair-ai/Prompt-Engineering-Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) - 🐙 Guides, papers, lecture, notebooks and resources for prompt engineering
 *   [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Dump all your files and chat with it using your Generative AI Second Brain using LLMs ( GPT 3.5/4, Private, Anthropic, VertexAI ) & Embeddings 🧠
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your Second Brain powered by Generative AI 🧠 Dump all your files and chat with it  ( GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...) & Embeddings
 *   [SciSharp/BotSharp](https://github.com/SciSharp/BotSharp) - The LLM Powered Chatbot Framework in .NET
 *   [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow
 *   [0handersson0/UnitGPT](https://github.com/0handersson0/UnitGPT) - Small visual studio extension for creating code and unit tests with the power of openAI